WKDSMRT/realsense-gstreamer/README.md

 - Add Depth channel
     - I've attempted to extend the output buffer and pack the depth data into that buffer.
 The consumer will need to unpack it.
 The format, frame size, stride for color and depth will need to be passed thru the pipeline
 - Add IMU data
-- src/gstrealsenseplugin.cpp:85:// TODO update formats
+- src/gstrealsenseplugin.cpp:86:// TODO update formats
-- src/gstrealsenseplugin.cpp:204:    // TODO properties
+- src/gstrealsenseplugin.cpp:210:    // TODO properties
-- src/gstrealsenseplugin.cpp:251:  /* TODO: use allocator or use from pool */
+- src/gstrealsenseplugin.cpp:258:  /* TODO: use allocator or use from pool if that's more efficient or safer*/
-- src/gstrealsenseplugin.cpp:256:  // TODO: update log
+- src/gstrealsenseplugin.cpp:262:  // TODO: update log
-- src/gstrealsenseplugin.cpp:266:  /* TODO: use orc_memcpy */
+- src/gstrealsenseplugin.cpp:271:  // TODO refactor this section into cleaner code
-- src/gstrealsenseplugin.cpp:317:  /* TODO: set timestamps */
+- src/gstrealsenseplugin.cpp:276:      /* TODO: use orc_memcpy */
-- src/gstrealsenseplugin.cpp:403:      // TODO Handle alignment here
+- src/gstrealsenseplugin.cpp:303:      /* TODO: use orc_memcpy */
-- src/gstrealsenseplugin.cpp:424:      // TODO need to set up format here
+- src/gstrealsenseplugin.cpp:347:    /* TODO: set timestamps */
 - set plugin defines specific to WKD.SMRT/RealSense
 - Maybe add capability to generate synthetic data if no camera is connected.
     - Should be develop mode only